mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 Build a local version of the site so you can see changes take place immediately.
 Use the `cd` command to guide your terminal into the folder containing the `mkdocs.yml` file.
 You can see the current path right next to `(CAPLEX)` in your terminal (1).
 Once you're done, run `mkdocs serve` which will build a local version of the website.
 At the bottom of your terminal the final line will contain the address 127.0.0.1:8000.
 Hold CTRL and click on it to open in your default browser (best to move it to second monitor with VSCode open on your primary monitor).
 Now whenever you save any file you've worked on, the local version of the website will automatically be rebuilt.
 { .annotate }

 1. When you write `cd .\` you can press **tab** to scroll through paths found in a particular folder, saving you typing long folder names.
+Once you **tab** to the folder you want, write another `\` and you can continue tabbing through the available subfolders.

 <figure markdown>
   ![(mkdocs serve highlight)](tutorialImgs/mkdocs serve highlight.png)